Tammy Cook-Searson

 Biography

-As of April 3, 2025
+As of April 2, 2026

-Tammy Cook-Searson is Chief of the Lac La Ronge Indian Band and the President of Kitsaki Management Limited Partnership, the entity that manages the Band’s economic development activities.
-Tammy was the Band’s first woman chief when she was elected in 2005 and, prior to being elected chief, she served on the Band’s council.
+Tammy Cook-Searson is Chief of the Lac La Ronge Indian Band and the president of Kitsaki Management Limited Partnership, the entity that manages the band’s economic development activities.
+Tammy was the band’s first woman chief when she was elected in 2005 and, prior to being elected chief, she served on the band’s council.
 She has more than 25 years of leadership, business development and management experience in northern Saskatchewan where some of Cameco’s key assets are located.

 Tammy holds a master of business administration degree and a graduate diploma in management from Athabasca University.
 She also holds honorary degrees from the University of Regina, the Saskatchewan Indian Institute of Technologies and Saskatchewan Polytechnic.
 Tammy brings extensive leadership, community relations and development experience to the board, which includes finding solutions for social challenges and advocating for Indigenous issues.
 Her efforts have been recognized with many awards and medals, including the Indigenous Women in Leadership Award from Canadian Council of Aboriginal Business in 2021, the Canadian Armed Forces Special Services Medal in 2020 and the Queen Elizabeth II Diamond Jubilee Medal in 2012.